majikthise911/Forecasting-eth-prices/README.md

 13. From the `forecast_trends` DataFrame, use `hvPlot` to visualize the `yhat`, `yhat_lower`, and `yhat_upper` columns over the last 10 days (i.e., the last 240 rows).

-14. Create a `forecast_march_2021` Dataframe, which contains just forecasts for that month.
+14. Create a `forecast_decebmer_2022` Dataframe, which contains just forecasts for that month.
 The DataFrame should include the columns `yhat_upper`, `yhat_lower`, and `yhat`.
 Replace the column names to something less technical sounding: `Best Case`, `Worst Case`, and `Most Likely Case`, respectively.

-15. Display the average forecasted price for March 2021
+15. Display the average forecasted price for December 2022